Sawdust and Service – Joy and Connection Between Youth Crossroads, Oak Park’s Hephzibah’s Head Start Children and Hope Houses Workshop, Inc.

 The Youth Leadership Program at Youth Crossroads Inc. is now officially accepting applications for our Fall internship.
 The program provides students with leadership training, college and job readiness, and a wide variety of volunteer opportunities.
 Students in the program also have the opportunity to go on camping trips, and recreational outings to Six Flags and other places.

-Youth in grades 9 through 12 who live in Cicero, Berwyn, Stickney or Lyons may apply online via this link:
+Youth in Grades 9 through 12 and live in Cicero, Berwyn, Stickney, or Lyons may apply online here.

 TAKE 1!
 ACTION!